'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

 Minter had spent nearly two decades reporting on the waste and recycling industries.
 Now he began looking into the market for secondhand goods, both domestically and in Africa and Asia.

-"Your average thrift store in the United States only sells about one third of the stuff that ends up on its shelves," he says.
+"Your average thrift store in the United States only sells about one-third of the stuff that ends up on its shelves," he says.
 "The rest of the stuff ends up somewhere else."

 Minter visited Goodwill donation centers in the U.S. and watched as employees engaged in a sophisticated sorting and pricing system.
 He noted that while designer clothes might be set aside as "boutique" items, other products — including heavy wooden furniture and outdated exercise equipment — were often destined for the dump.